Rughonath Vaishnavi

-Rughonath Vaishnavi (? -22 November 1996) was a Kashmiri Pandit politician.
-A vocal advocate of Kashmir's right to self-determination, he co-founded the Jammu and Kashmir Political Conference along with Ghulam Mohiuddin Karra.
-He expressed life-long solidarity with Kashmiri Muslims.
+Rughonath Vaishnavi (? -22 November 1996) was a Kashmiri Pandit politician who co-founded the Jammu and Kashmir Political Conference along with Ghulam Mohiuddin Karra.
+A vocal advocate of Kashmir's right to self-determination, he expressed life-long solidarity with Kashmiri Muslims.

 Early life and education

 In 1928, Vaishnavi—then, barely out of high school—had his first brush with politics as a supporter of India's movement to independence.
-Disillusioned with socio-religious institutions, he collaborated with Kashyap Bandhu and Jiya Lal Kilam to reform regressive Hindu customs concerning dowry and widow-remarriage.
+Disillusioned with socio-religious orthodoxy, he collaborated with Kashyap Bandhu and Jiya Lal Kilam to reform regressive Hindu customs concerning dowry and widow-remarriage.
 In 1931, Vaishnavi embarked for Lahore and graduated with a dual degree in Psychology and Political Science.
 He went on to pursue his L.LB from University of Allahabad.

-He married Arandati and had two children.
+In late 1930s, he married Arandati and had two children.

 Politics

 National Conference

 Vaishnavi returned to Kashmir in 1938.
 In 1941, he joined the National Conference (NC) and got nominated to the Working Committee.
-As part of the committee, he had framed the fourteen-point agenda which included a radical redistribution of land resources and guarantee of equal rights.
+As part of the committee, he framed the fourteen-point agenda which included a radical redistribution of land resources and guarantee of equal rights.

 However, he seldom saw eye-to-eye with an increasingly autocratic Sheikh Abdullah, and left the National Conference in 1943.

-Vaishnavi journaled about how NC workers, emboldened in the wake of the state's controversial accession to India, targeted anybody who dared to dissent.
-Anybody willing for Kashmir to accede to Pakistan or striving for independence was hold to be engaging in sedition.
-In 1952, his Urdu weekly Jamhoor [Democracy] was banned by the Abdullah administration after running for about a year.
+Post-1947, Vaishnavi journaled about how NC workers, emboldened in the wake of the state's controversial accession to India, targeted anybody who dared to dissent against the party line; anybody willing for Kashmir to accede to Pakistan or striving for independence was hold to be engaging in sedition.
+In 1952, his Urdu weekly Jamhoor (lit.
+Democracy) was banned by the Abdullah administration after running for about a year.

 Political Conference

-Eventually, Vaishnavi resigned from NC and co-founded (alongside Ghulam Mohiuddin Karra) the Political Conference (PC): it was the only political party in Kashmir of '50s to protest against the accession and gave open calls about holding a plebiscite even if it meant an accession to Pakistan.
-To Vaishnavi, the plebiscite was not a concession but a fundamental right that was pledged by India to all Kashmiris during the accession; he would later find India's prolonged denial of self-determination to be a "colossal failure of [humanity] and statesmanship".
+In 1954, Vaishnavi co-founded — alongside Ghulam Mohiuddin Karra — the Political Conference (PC): it was the only political party in Kashmir of '50s to protest against the accession and gave open calls about holding a plebiscite.
+To Vaishnavi, the plebiscite was not a concession but a fundamental right that was pledged by India to all Kashmiris during the accession; he would later characterize India's prolonged denial of self-determination to be a "colossal failure of [humanity] and statesmanship".

-In their first public procession on 19 June 1953, people stoned Indian Army vehicles and sloganeered for Pakistan.
-The entire top rung of PC including Vaishnavi was incarcerated at Udhampur Jail; with the Fundamental Rights governing India not yet being deployed to Kashmir, it would be long before he secured release.
-His wife and children were allowed to meet him for the first time in December '53.
+In PC's first public procession on 19 June 1953, people stoned Indian Army vehicles and sloganeered for Pakistan.
+The entire top rung of the party including Vaishnavi was incarcerated at Udhampur Jail; with the Fundamental Rights governing India not yet being deployed to Kashmir, it would be long before he secured release.
+His wife and children were allowed to meet him for the first time, months after the arrest, in December.
 In the next decade, Vaishnavi would be imprisoned for seven times amounting to a total of five years, and repetitively ordered to desist from all political activity — he was subject to solitary confinement in 1958 and tortured.

 By the 1960s, Political Conference had lost out to All Jammu and Kashmir Plebiscite Front and disintegrated.